MArslan88/PhotoBlog/README.md

 # PhotoBlog
-PhotoBlog is a just like a social app whith Photos and status.
+PhotoBlog is a just like a social app with Photos and status.